 Your competition on the market never sleeps!

 E-commerce in Italy is growing in strength, all the time developing and expanding.
 This’s been noticed also by entrepreneurs, who every year spend more and more resources on broadly defined “digital marketing”, whose inseparable and basic part is constituted by SEO.
-It’s estimated that next year the digital marketing will account for more than 22% of the total value of advertising expense incurred by an average company in Italy.
+It’s estimated that next year digital marketing will account for more than 22% of the total value of advertising expenses incurred by an average company in Italy.

 Website SEO in an Italian way – “Ciao Bella!”

 Hello, beautiful Italy!
 Naturally, you don’t have to be afraid to enter the Italian market if you prepare for it properly.
-You already know what you should pay particular attention to when it comes to effective SEO – in the first place, due to its major importance, it’s recommended to use long tail SEO.
+You already know what you should pay particular attention to when it comes to effective search engine optimization – in the first place, due to its major importance, it’s recommended to use long-tail SEO.
 You should also adjust the site to Google algorithms and necessarily ensure that the address of the website not only ends with “.it” but also offers the appropriate language version and lists of products, which are most commonly searched for by a typical Italian person.
 Remember to optimize your website for mobile devices and ensure a proper page load speed.
 Although Italians always have time for everything, when it comes to making purchases they expect full professionalism and transparency, thus a slow-loading website certainly won’t convince them.
 You shouldn’t also ignore proper linking, however, it’s not as significant as correct website optimization.

-It’s enough to take care of these few details and as a result you’ll certainly be satisfied with your website visibility and conversions.
+It’s enough to take care of these few details and as a result, you’ll certainly be satisfied with your website visibility and conversions.
 Then, there is nothing else left for you but to drink delicious Italian coffee served in one of the charming cafés, visit the Roman Colosseum, enjoy the music during the festival in San Remo or spend a few days in the picturesque, yet mysterious Sicily.